mouhihaMohamed702/angular--controle-profile/README.md

 ##  :pencil2:  Introduction

 ---
-This is my portfolio site ( `single page application `) consisting of three pages that were built to a stated design specification using HTML, CSS, and the Bootstrap framework to make it responsive.
+This is my portfolio site ( `single page application `) consisting of four pages that were built to a stated design specification using HTML,TypeScript, CSS, and the Bootstrap framework to make it responsive.

 You can view a live version of the website at https://angular-controle-profile2.vercel.app/home
 ### Installation 🔌